 In some countries, the central government sets the national minimum wage.
 The most notable example of this approach is the US, where Congress votes on changes to the minimum wage.
-The US has tended to change the national minimum wage infrequently, with changes depending largely on the political balance of power at the federal level.
+The US has tended to change the federal minimum wage infrequently, with changes depending largely on the political balance of power at the federal level.
 The federal minimum has not been uprated since July 2009 and sits at $7.25 an hour.
 This inaction has resulted in a proliferation of states and cities increasing their rates beyond the federal level.
-Some 30 states now have rates set higher than the national rate.
-There have been large variations in the minimum wage across states in the past decade as more local governments have broken away from the federal rate .
-This increased use of local rates is arguably a symptom of the federal rate failing to remain relevant in many parts of the US.
+Some 30 states now have rates set higher than the federal level.
+The Biden administration has proposed raising the federal minimum to $15 an hour but so far this rate only applies to firms in receipt of government contracts.

 Other countries follow a rule or formula for fixing the minimum wage.
-In France, the interprofessional minimum wage (salaire minimum interprofessionnel de croissance) is tied to the consumer price index and uprated annually.
+In France, the interprofessional minimum wage (“salaire minimum interprofessionnel de croissance”) is tied to the consumer price index and uprated annually.
 In the aftermath of the economic crisis of 2008–2009, the French government established an advisory board of experts.
 Although bound by the formula, the board may recommend increases higher than those implied by the consumer price index.
 This “top up” was used for the first time in 10 years in 2021 to keep pace with higher inflation.
 Luxembourg also links the minimum wage to consumer prices, and the Netherlands links the minimum wage to average wage growth, although a system of bargaining allows for some flexibility.

 The “bite” of the minimum wage

-The “bite” of the minimum wage—the ratio of the minimum wage to the median wage—measures the relative importance of the minimum wage in each labor market.
-For most countries, the minimum wage is set at around half the median wage (Figure 2).
-But it varies considerably—from 37% in the US to more than 60% in France.
-The UK has gradually pushed up the relative value of the minimum wage over the past decade; at 46% of the median wage for full-time workers, the bite of the minimum wage reached its highest ever in 2013.
-In New Zealand, the minimum wage has also been pushed up and is now at almost 60% of the median wage.
-Even in countries where minimum wages have been reduced or frozen, as in Greece and Ireland, its relative value has not fallen greatly.
+The “bite” of the minimum wage—the ratio of the minimum wage to the median wage— measures the relative importance of the minimum wage in each labor market.
+For many countries, the minimum wage is set at around half the median wage (Figure 2).
+But it varies considerably—from under 30% in the US to more than 60% in France and New Zealand.
+The UK has been gradually pushing up the relative value of the minimum wage over the past decade; to reach a peak “bite” of 58% of full-time workers median pay in 2020.
+In New Zealand, the minimum wage has also been significantly increased and is now over 67% of the median wage.
+Even in countries where minimum wages have been reduced or frozen in recent years, as in Greece and Ireland, the relative value has bounced back more recently.

 Variations in legislated minimum wages across groups of workers

 Many countries have lower minimum wage rates for younger workers on the premise that they are, on average, less productive than older workers and that spells of unemployment in the early years of work can have long-term scarring effects.
 Indeed, some countries exempt young workers from coverage completely.
 On the other hand, fairness considerations have led to some countries abandoning youth rates and in recent years there were reductions in the age threshold at which the adult rate is paid in a number of countries.

-Perhaps the best direct evidence on the effects of the minimum wage on youths comes from New Zealand, where eligibility for the adult minimum wage was lowered from 20 to 18 in 2001, resulting in a 69% increase in the minimum wage for 18- and 19-year-olds.
+Some of the most robust evidence on the effects of the minimum wage on youths comes from New Zealand, where eligibility for the adult minimum wage was lowered from 20 to 18 in 2001, resulting in a 69% increase in the minimum wage for 18- and 19-year-olds.
 But there were no robust changes to employment or work hours for this group .
 Similarly, the recent age reduction in the UK was the subject of a report for the LPC that could find no detrimental impact on employment of 22- and 23-year olds .

 Many countries take a cautious approach to youth minimum wages given the uncertainty about employment impacts and weaknesses in the minimum wage as an anti-poverty tool.
-The link between low wages and poverty is weaker for young workers than for older workers since many low-paid youth may be living at home in middle-income households.
+The link between low wages and poverty is weaker for young workers than for older workers since many, although not all, low-paid youth may be living at home in middle-income households.
 Another downside of tying the youth and adult rates together is that it can result in a lower adult rate than otherwise.
-Other countries, including Canada and France, are concerned with issues of fairness that arise when different minimum wage rates apply to young people.
+This is particularly the case where the minimum is set as a proportion of the median or average wage.

 Despite wide regional variation in wages in most countries, only four countries have nationally set minimum rates that vary by region: Canada, China, Indonesia, and Japan.
 Of course, there are regional variations in minimum wages within some countries as a result of rates set by local jurisdictions, such as those set by US states.
 Here, 29 states plus the District of Columbia (DC) have rates above the federal minimum, mostly located in the east and west of the US.
 DC has the highest rate at $17, more than double the federal rate, but many cities have higher rates still.
 The UK has recently heard calls to introduce a regional minimum wage, particularly for London.
 But the downside of such arrangements is a loss of simplicity in the rate and potential issues around the borders where minimum wage rates change.
 There are also concerns about cementing regional labor market differences, with the lower-pay regions being left behind .